US 'committed' to delivering Ukraine aid by January: Blinken – DW – 11/14/2024

 How to make good on the promise to double down on backing Ukraine has catapulted to the top of Brussels' agenda since the US election.

 "Once Donald Trump becomes president, we will see aid to Ukraine dry up," Valerie Hayer, a French member of the European Parliament, said during a plenary debate on Wednesday.
-She warned Europe's defense market was "too fragmented" and investment was too low.
+She warned Europe's defense market was "too fragmented," and said investment was too low.

 And that's not the only idea circulating.